Mâcon: Demography

 Mâcon is one of the department's major employment areas which is by far the most dynamic (13.5% increase between 1999 and 2006) compared to cities such as Chalon-sur-Saône or Montceau-les-Mines which are losing jobs.
-This dynamism is particularly helped by the many transportation links available and its proximity to Lyon.
+This dynamism is particularly helped by the many transport links available and its proximity to Lyon.

 The population data in the table and graph below refer to the commune of Mâcon proper, in its geography at the given years.
 The commune of Mâcon absorbed the former commune of Saint-Clément in 1856, Flacé-lès-Mâcon in 1964, Saint-Jean-le-Priche and Sennecé-lès-Mâcon in 1971 and Loché in 1972.

 Associated districts and communes

 Town centre

 Mâcon's town center of extends from Place Gardon, in the north, to the Roundabout of Europe in the south, from Place de la Barre, in the west, to the banks along the Saône to the east.

 The quarters of the town's centre are varied: